dguo/dotfiles/systems/mac/README.md

     * Turn on selective sync
 * iTerm
     * Set the path for "Load preferences from a custom folder or URL"
+* Rectangle
+    * Give accessibility permission
+    * Set to start on log in
+    * Turn on automatic updates
 * Settings
     * Storage
         * Turn on empty trash automatically